-Dr. Staub-French is an Associate Professor in the Department of Civil Engineering.
+Dr. Staub-French is a Professor in the Department of Civil Engineering.
 She received her BS in Civil Engineering from Santa Clara University and her MS and PhD from Stanford University.
 She has over 15 years of consulting and research experience studying the technological and organizational issues of Building Information Modeling (BIM) implementation.
 She is actively engaged with industry to advance BIM adoption, currently serving as a member of the Education Committee and the Technical Advisory Board of BuildingSMART Canada.

 Virtual Design and Construction (VDC), Building Information Modeling (BIM), collaboration and integrated project delivery, design and construction coordination, 4D (3D + time) visualization, interactive workspaces